 Another fine addition to taco night.

 It is NOT hard to make excellent Caesar Salad!
-The big secrets to a Caesar salad that pops are really good fresh, crisp romaine, anchovies, and properly emulsified dressing.
+The big secrets to making it “pop” are anchovies, good fresh crisp romaine, and properly emulsified dressing.
 The other ingredients are important too… but those three are where most people take shortcuts that make the result fall short.